patriciasegantine/harmony-shop/README.md

 2. This will generate an optimized and minified version of your project in the `dist` directory.

 ## Acknowledgment:

 ### ChatGPT:

 All text content in this project was generated with the assistance of ChatGPT, a powerful natural language generation tool developed by OpenAI.
 I extend my gratitude to OpenAI for their support through this innovative technology.

+## Development Note:

+### Frontend Development:

+Please be aware that this project is still under active development.
+While we strive to deliver a complete and feature-rich experience, some functionalities may not be fully operational or meet expectations at this time.

-### Development Note: Backend Implementation:
+### Backend Implementation:

 Please be aware that, as of now, there are no backend implementations in place.
 However, I have plans to develop backend functionalities in the near future.

 While my current focus remains on the frontend and core features, I am fully committed to expanding my project to include robust backend components.
 Stay tuned for updates as I work towards a more comprehensive solution.

 I greatly appreciate your patience and support.

 Feel free to explore my project, which focuses on daily care and well-being.
 If you have any questions or would like to collaborate, please don't hesitate to get in touch!

 — Patricia Segantine